 We go to off-camera lights when we have space, and the need to light a wider and taller space.
 This could be as simple as a setup for a YouTube video in your rec room or sewing room, or could also be a two or three up Wayne’s World style of streaming content.

 What we look for here is the combination of spread, power, and colour temperature control.
 In this type of setup, we may have to work with other existing ambient light and so I advocate LED panels with variable colour temperatures in this case.
-Battery power is a nice to have, but these videos tend to be of longer form and AC power is usually preferable.
+Battery power is a nice to have, but these videos tend to be of longer form and AC power is usually preferable (should you ever find that your shooting space no longer has enough outlets for your equipment, you can call out a professional electrician, like the team at SALT Light & Electric, to install additional outlets in the room).
 These lights will typically be mounted on a tilt/swivel adapter and then be mounted on a light stand.
 In many cases the adapter will be included, others will have it as an accessory.
 In general, light stands are purchased separately.
 Don’t skimp here, you can get very good light stands with air cushioning in the $75 range.